There are things in this world that make me really proud to be an American…and then, there is everything else.

 Americans have long since forgotten about that whole Vietnam debacle, or at least satisfied our cravings for war and destruction with more contemporary endeavors.
 It was a humiliating chapter in American history, and forgetting often seems the best way to move on.

-But the thing is, much of Vietnam, Laos, and Cambodia hasn't forgotten — because they can't.
-Unfortunately for them, that's one more luxury that we have and they do not.
+But the thing is, much of Vietnam, Laos, and Cambodia hasn’t forgotten — because they can’t.
+Unfortunately for them, that’s one more luxury that we have and they do not.
 The war annihilated much of Southeast Asia, but never physically reached American shores.
-In Vietnam, In addition, Lori and I saw numerous individuals, including a woman who ran one of the guesthouses we stayed at, with debilitating and grotesque deformities as a result of Agent Orange.
+In Vietnam, In addition, Lori and I saw numerous individuals, including a woman who ran one of the guesthouses we stayed at, with debilitating deformities resulting from Agent Orange.
 We saw many more of the maimed in Laos missing limbs, eyes, and whatever else you can lose and still be alive — all testaments to the toll the war continues to exact on innocent people 40 years later.

 But how, you ask, does the war continue to make new casualties four decades later?
 Well, you know those 2 million tons of ordnance dropped on Laos 40 years ago?
 The vast majority were cluster bombs which consisted of a casing (see Bomb Boats in the photo above and below for examples).
 Each of these casings were packed with sub-munitions, commonly referred to as “bombies” — explosives about the size of an orange meant to spread shrapnel up to 100 meters in every direction when detonated.

 All told, the U.S. carpeted the Laos countryside with an estimated 260 million of these little puppies.
 And if that wasn’t bad enough, these little suckers had a 30% failure rate under ideal conditions.
 That means that 78 million bombies failed to detonate on impact.
 That means that 78 million of these baseballs of death were strewn across farm fields, forests and bathing holes.